heyoka/vscode-dfsscript/README.md

 ## Install

-Open up VS Code and hit `F1` or `CMD SHIFT p` and type ext select Install Extension and type `vscode-tickscript` hit enter and reload window to enable.
+Open up VS Code and hit `F1` or `CMD SHIFT p` and type ext select Install Extension and type `vscode-dfsscript` hit enter and reload window to enable.

 ## Todo

-- integrate tickfmt into package
+- support more syntax features
 - live script to validate and test against
-- fix triple quotes strings